tower-rs/tower/guides/building-a-middleware-from-scratch.md

 1. In practice its common to nest lots of middleware.
 That would make the final error enum very large.
 Its not unlikely to look something like `BufferError<RateLimitError<TimeoutError<MyError>>>`.
-Pattern matching on such a type (to for example determine if the error is retry-able) is very tedious.
+Pattern matching on such a type (to, for example, determine if the error is retry-able) is very tedious.
 2. If we change the order our middleware are applied in we also change the final error type meaning we have to update our pattern matches.